-Exams: There will be three non-cumulative exams, each will count 20% toward the final grade.
+Exams: There will be four non-cumulative exams.
+The best 3 out of 4 will each count as 20% toward the final grade.
 Students will be given the entire class period to complete the exam.
 Absences must be excused prior to the exam, otherwise, there will not be an opportunity to take a make-up exam.
 If an exam is cancelled due to weather conditions, the instructor will inform the class via email of the make-up time.